 Trusts are designed to terminate after the purposes of the trust have been fulfilled.
 For example, the trust agreement may state that it terminates upon the death of a named beneficiary, when its assets fall below a certain dollar amount, upon the expiration of a set date or after all trust assets are distributed.
-However, there are circumstances in which the creator of a trust may wish to terminate it before it has fulfilled its purpose or been administered.
+However, there are circumstances in which the creator of a trust may wish to terminate it before it has fulfilled its purpose or before trust administration is complete.
 A trustee of a trust may also find it necessary or desirable to terminate a trust.
-This page outlines the steps that are typically required to terminate a trust.
+In this article, Pennyborn.com provides a list of steps required to terminate a trust.

 Terminating a trust early is different than closing or ending a trust that has already been administered.
-For information on how to close a trust after administration, see how to end a trust.
-For the list of steps you can take to revoke a living trust, see how to revoke a living trust.
+For detailed instructions and a list of steps required to close a trust after administration, review our section on how to end a trust.

-6. If the trust has an EIN and has been filing tax returns, ask your CPA or accountant to file any final tax returns and complete any required filings with the IRS.
-For an overview of tax returns that may need to be filed for the trust, such as IRS Form 1041, Schedule K-1, and tax returns due for the deceased, refer to our free
+Trust Law page.7.
+If the trust has an EIN and has been filing tax returns, ask your CPA or accountant to file any final tax returns and complete any required filings with the IRS.
+For an overview of tax returns that may need to be filed for the trust, such as IRS Form 1041, Schedule K-1, gift tax returns, and tax returns due for the deceased, refer to our free

-7. Store trust records and files securely.
-A locked fire-safe, waterproof file cabinet is a preferred method for storing trust records.For more detailed instructions on the steps required to terminate or dissolve a trust, get one of the trust administration guides featured on our
+Trust Administration Guide.8.
+Store trust records and files securely.
+You may need to access trust documents and records at a later date.For more detailed instructions on the steps required to terminate or dissolve a trust, get one of the trust administration guides featured on our

 books for trustees page.
 Whether you have questions about when a trust ends, how to distribute trust assets to beneficiaries, whether you need beneficiaries to sign anything, and how to file final tax returns for a trust, a comprehensive reference manual for trustees will be a good resource to have throughout the process.